aryaphalke2003/Garbage_Detection_App/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Steps to run(Windows):

+1.Download and install the latest release of  Flutter SDK.
+2.Extract the zip file and place the contained flutter in the desired installation location for the Flutter SDK.
+3.Edit environment variables.In the user variables under the entry called Path append the full path to flutter\bin .
+4.Run the command 'flutter doctor' to see if there are any platform dependencies you need to complete the setup.
+5.Download and install Android Studio.
+6.Run flutter doctor to confirm that Flutter has located your installation of Android Studio.
+If Flutter cannot locate it, run 'flutter config --android-studio-dir=<directory>' to set the directory that Android Studio is installed to.
+7.Make sure that you have a version of Java 11 installed and that your JAVA_HOME environment variable is set to the JDK’s folder.
+8.Agree to the licenses of the Android SDK platform using command 'flutter doctor --android-licenses'.
+9.To run a Flutter app in IntelliJ IDEA, follow these steps:
+->Open your Flutter project in IntelliJ IDEA: Open IntelliJ IDEA and select "Open" from the "File" menu.
+Navigate to our project directory and select it.
+->Install the Flutter and Dart plugins:Go to "Settings" (or "Preferences" on a Mac), selecting "Plugins", and searching for "Flutter" and "Dart".
+->Set up a Flutter run configuration: To run your Flutter app, set up a run configuration.
+Open the "Run" menu and select "Edit Configurations".
+Click the "+" button to add a new configuration, select "Flutter" from the list of templates, and give your configuration a name.
+->Choose your target device: In the run configuration window, select the target device you want to use to run your app.Choose from a physical device connected to your computer(preferably a mobile).
+->Run the app: Once you've set up your run configuration and chosen your target device, click the "Run" button to launch the app.
+IntelliJ IDEA will build the app and deploy it to your target device.

+That's it!
+You should now be able to run your Flutter app in IntelliJ IDEA.